christroutner/ben-training-data/knowledge/shared/websites/master-bitcoin-3rd-edition/ch13_security.md

 However, the Bitcoin system has capabilities that cash, gold, and bank accounts do not.
 A Bitcoin wallet, containing your keys, can be backed up like any file.
 It can be stored in multiple copies, even printed on paper for hard-copy backup.
-You can't "back up" cash, gold, or bank accounts.
+You can’t "back up" cash, gold, or bank accounts.
 Bitcoin is different enough from anything that has come before that we need to think about securing our bitcoins in a novel way too.

-=== Security Principles
+### Security Principles

 The ((("Bitcoin", "security", "principles of", id="bitcoin-security-principle")))((("security", "principles of", id="security-principle")))((("decentralized consensus", "as security principle", secondary-sortas="security principle", id="decentral-consensus-principle")))core principle in Bitcoin is decentralization and it has important implications for security.
 A